xcesco/kripton/README.md

 Does it sound interesting?
 I hope so! :)

+The Kripton's key features are summarized in the following image.

 <img width="50%" alt="Screenshot 2020-11-06 at 21 56 58" src="https://user-images.githubusercontent.com/8819631/98414233-45db5380-207b-11eb-9456-69ed49263220.png">

 To get max performance and avoid boilerplate-code, Kripton use annotation processor.
 With the power of annotation processor is possible to create code to persist a java class, simply with an annotation.
-There are many other libraries that do this, but Kripton allows to persists java object without using reflection and with just few lines of code.
+There are many other libraries that do this, but Kripton allows to persists java object **without using reflection** and with just few lines of code.

 Kripton is fully working with Kotlin too.